 Endianness

 Endianness is the order or sequence of bytes.
 It is primarily expressed as big-endian (BE) or little-endian (LE).
-As an example, let's look at the 32-bit integer 0x75BCD15
+As an example, let's look at the 32-bit integer 0x75BCD15:

-The 32-bit integer 0x075BCD15
+The 32-bit integer 0x075BCD15 has the value 123456789 on a big-endian system.

-on a little-endian system.
+The 32-bit integer 0x075BCD15 has the value 365779719 on a little-endian system.

 Game Version Differences